VinilP/wordwise-fe/QUICKSTART.md

 1. Review the requirements in `.kiro/specs/`
 2. Follow the development workflow in `DEVELOPER_ONBOARDING.md`
 3. Run tests and accessibility checks before submitting PRs
-4. Update Storybook documentation for new components
+4. Update component documentation as needed

 ## 📚 Documentation